-I think it is important to take a look at a maybe overlooked side of care during a cancer patient’s journey.
+Dental care is an often overlooked side of care during a cancer patient’s journey.

-As you know going through cancer is extremely demanding on your body and its immune system, so this post I hope will shed some light on how to take care of your shiny whites.
+As you know, going through cancer is extremely demanding on your body and its immune system, so this post will shed some light on how to take care of your shiny whites.

 First things first:

-Make sure your dentists and hygienists are knowledgeable and experienced and if this is not the case you can get a referral into a hospital who have a special care dentistry department, particularly helpful if the patient needs a lot of work done prior to chemo.
+Make sure your dentists and hygienists are knowledgeable and experienced and, if this is not the case, you can get a referral into a hospital who have a special care dentistry department which is particularly helpful if the patient needs a lot of work done prior to chemo.

 So what happens to your mouth during treatment ?

-Well to start with I think it is a good idea to see your dentist and have a general check up of your mouth, they will be looking for anything that is infected or could become infected during chemotherapy.
-I would say about two weeks before, so if there is anything that needs doing it gives your mouth time to recover.
+To start with, it is a good idea to see your dentist and have a general check up of your mouth.
+They will be looking for anything that is infected or could become infected during chemotherapy.
+Try to do this at least two weeks before chemo so if there is anything that needs doing, it gives your mouth time to recover.

-It’s important to say that while seeing your dentist before your treatment is highly important, unfortunately not all side effects will be avoided but the fewer side effects you have the better.
+It’s important to mention that while seeing your dentist before your treatment is highly important, unfortunately not all side effects will be avoided but the fewer side effects you have the better.

 Below is a list of things you can do to encourage saliva (spit)

-If you are able to brush your teeth during treatment use an extra soft toothbrush, it may also help to use warm water.
+- If you are able to brush your teeth during treatment, use an extra soft toothbrush and it may also help to use warm water.